 While hanging out at the cabin may not be the first thing that comes to mind when you think of an “adventure” in Pigeon Forge, the amenities offered at many of our Pigeon Forge cabins can certainly make for an exciting stay!
 Amenities vary at our cabins, but some of the fun you’ll find includes home theaters, private indoor pools, pool tables, foosball tables, arcade games, air hockey tables, community pool access, and locations near downtown.

 Best of all, all of our cabin rentals are competitively priced.
 In fact, we even offer budget-friendly cabins!
-For cozy indoor spaces and tons of amenities, check out A Mountain Surprise, Close to Heaven, and Heart’s Desire.
+For cozy indoor spaces and tons of amenities, check out A Mountain Surprise and Close to Heaven.
 For pool access, check out Edge of Paradise and Enchanted Escape.
 With game tables, big screen TVs, and movies to watch, you’ll have plenty of adventures at these great budget-friendly cabins!
 For more options, check out our budget-friendly cabins.

 While you’re at the cabin, be creative.
 Try to make all of your time an adventure!
 If you’re in a cabin with a home theater, stock up on candy, popcorn, and sodas for a great movie night.
 For the younger kids, a scavenger hunt in and around the cabin could be a great game.
 If your cabin has lots of game tables, set up a bracket and have a tournament!
 Whatever you do, your trip to Pigeon Forge will certainly be an adventure for family and friends.
 Get away from it all and enjoy fun in the Great Smoky Mountains!